-Clay Magic Detailing Clay
+Maxshine Detailing Clay

 Outside of Your Car Windows: For the outside, it is recommended that you use detailing clay to remove any contaminates from your windows that would diminish your end results.
 Use the Clay Magic detailing clay just as you would on your car paint.

 After you have clayed the windows, use the same steps from above.

 Tinted Windows: There is this perpetual fear put into all of us regarding tinted windows.
 And by tinted, I mean the after-market window film that is applied to stock windows that make them darker and protect against UV rays.
 The good news is that cleaning tinted car windows are actually easier to clean and maintain!
 Due to the fact that the haze build-up normally found on the inside of car windows is not as visible with tinted windows.

 The method I outline here to clean car windows is completely safe for tinted windows.

 Window Rubber: Whether we are talking about the inside or outside of your car windows, there will always be some form of weather stripping, sealant, or window rubber gasket material along side any/all the windows that will hold your car windows in place.
 This will be a case by case problem as each car manufacturer, along with differing materials will be used year to year.
 What happens is that as you clean your windows, you can rub your window cloth along these rubber window gaskets and then transfer this rubberized materiel onto your car windows as you clean them.
 Knowing how to clean car windows also means knowing what not to do.